dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-environments.md

 Deployment environments in dbt Cloud are crucial for executing scheduled jobs.
 A dbt Cloud project can have multiple deployment environments, allowing for flexibility and customization.

 To learn more about dbt Cloud deployments and how to configure deployment environments, visit the [Deployment environments](/docs/deploy/deploy-environments) page.
+For our best practices guide, read [dbt Cloud environment best practices](https://docs.getdbt.com/guides/best-practices/environment-setup/1-env-guide-overview) for more info.